bifurcationkit/BifurcationKitDocs.jl/docs/src/MooreSpence.md

 ## Predictor

 The possible predictors `pred::AbstractTangentPredictor` are listed in [Predictors - Correctors](@ref).
-They can be use to create a Moore Spence algorithm  like `MoorePenrosePred(pred)`
+They can be used to create a Moore-Penrose algorithm  like `MoorePenrosePred(pred)`

 ## Corrector